 The result of all of this is a complete end-to-end video editing software package that is easy to use, stable, feature rich and backed up with a solid online presence.

-Although Magix Movie Studio can certainly hold its own against its competitors in this class with regards to general editing features, their focus has been on the rapidly expanding action video genre.
+Magix Video Deluxe can hold its own against its competitors in this class with regards to general editing features as well as keeping up with all the new A.I capabilities.

-Check out the video below to get a feel for this latest version.
+Check out the video below to get a feel for this latest version but keep in mind it is a promotional video so let’s not get too carried away just yet!.

 So What’s New?